CD3/run-if/README.md

 # `run-if` - conditionally execute command if targets don't exist or dependencies have changed.

-This is a simple but powerful tool for conditionally executing command similar to `checkexec` (https://github.com/kurtbuilds/checkexec), but it uses a hash of the contents of the dependencies to detect when a dependency has actually changed (similar to [doit](https://pydoit.org/)).
+This is a simple but powerful tool for conditionally executing commands similar to `checkexec` (https://github.com/kurtbuilds/checkexec), but it uses a hash of the contents of the dependencies to detect when a dependency has actually changed (similar to [doit](https://pydoit.org/)).
 It also supports directories as dependencies,